kangwooklee29/chromei18n.js/README.md

 </head>
 ...
 ```

+- You don't need to add them if you've hardcoded the message information, but adding them is recommended for SEO purposes.

 3. Download `src/chromei18n.js` in this repository and add the `script` tag to your webpage or import it in your JS code.